dgonz64/rhfa-playground/README.md

     }
 ```

-Now if we execute this, we are going to have two surprises:

-1. We are seeing older input wrapper (label and errors)
+Now if we execute this, we are going to have a surprise: .
+We are seeing older input wrapper (label and errors)
-2. It doesn't work.
-If we hit submit we don't see the name.

-To address the first problem we are going to write the wrapper.
+To address the problem we are going to write the wrapper.
 This wrapper will just forward the props to make them compatible with Material-UI.

 ```diff
  import React from 'react'